needsupport/ios-weather-dashboard/README.md

 open WeatherApp.xcodeproj
 ```

-3. Configure the API services in `WeatherAPIService.swift`:
+3. Configure API keys:
+   - Navigate to `WeatherApp/Services/WeatherAPIService.swift`
-   - Set `baseURL` to your backend API endpoint
+   - Replace `"YOUR_API_KEY"` with your actual OpenWeather API key
-   - Configure API keys if using OpenWeather

 4. Build and run the application on your device or simulator

-## ⚙️ Configuration

-### Weather API Services

-The app supports two weather data providers:

-1. **National Weather Service (NWS) API**
-   - Free and open API from the US government
-   - No API key required
-   - Provides detailed forecasts for US locations only

-2. **OpenWeather API**
-   - Requires an API key (free tier available)
-   - Global coverage
-   - Configure in the app settings

-### Backend Proxy Server

-For production usage, a backend proxy server is recommended to:
-- Secure API keys
-- Implement rate limiting
-- Provide caching
-- Handle complex data transformation

-See the [Backend Configuration Guide](Documentation/BackendConfiguration.md) for setup instructions.

-## 📱 iOS-Specific Features

-### Widgets

-The app includes several widget types:
-- **Today Widget**: Shows current conditions and temperature
-- **Forecast Widget**: Displays 3-day forecast with high/low temperatures
-- **Alerts Widget**: Shows active weather alerts for the user's location

-### Dynamic Island

-On supported devices, the app integrates with Dynamic Island to show:
-- Active weather alerts
-- Precipitation starting/stopping notifications
-- Temperature changes
-- Severe weather approaching

-### Notifications
+### Using Mock Data

-The app can send push notifications for:
-- Severe weather alerts
-- Significant temperature changes
-- Precipitation forecasts
-- Daily forecast summaries
+For development without an API key:
+1. Navigate to `WeatherApp/ViewModels/WeatherViewModel.swift`
+2. In the `init()` method, replace `self.weatherService = WeatherService()` with `self.weatherService = MockWeatherService()`

-## 📊 Data Visualization
+## Testing

-The app includes multiple visualization types:
-- Temperature curve charts
-- Precipitation probability bars
+Run the included unit tests to verify:
-- Wind direction and speed indicators
+- Data fetching and error handling
-- UV index forecasts
-- Historical temperature comparison

-## 🔄 Data Flow

-1. User selects or provides location
-2. App fetches weather data from configured API
-3. Data is processed and transformed for display
-4. UI updates with the latest weather information
-5. Data is cached for offline access

-## 🔒 Security & Privacy

-- All API keys are stored securely and never exposed in client code
+- Temperature unit conversion
+- Icon mapping
-- Location data is only used for weather forecasting
+- Location handling
-- No user data is collected or shared
-- All network requests use HTTPS

-## 🤝 Contributing
+## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## 📄 License
+## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.